-While the use of FMD inactivated virus vaccine has played a key role in disease control and eradication in certain regions of the world, several factors (e.g. rapidly changing environment, increased trade, population growth, international travel and migration) are contributing to disease resurgence, challenging the capabilities of any available vaccine.
+in certain regions of the world, several factors (e.g. rapidly changing environment, increased trade, population growth, international travel and migration) are contributing to disease resurgence, challenging the capabilities of any available vaccine.
 This article, published in Current opinion in virology, reviews the current knowledge on FMD vaccines, providing an outlook of novel technologies as possible improved alternatives for disease control and eradication.

-Rapid detection of foot-and-mouth disease virus using reverse transcription recombinase polymerase amplification combined with a lateral flow dipstick (Wang et al., 201839)
+Rapid detection of foot-and-mouth disease virus using reverse transcription recombinase polymerase amplification combined with a lateral flow dipstick (Wang et al., 201840)

-An article, published in the Journal of virological methods, describes the development of a two-step reverse transcription recombinase polymerase amplification assay combined with lateral flow detection (RPA-LFD) to detect FMD virus (FMDv).
+An article, published in the Journal of Virological Methods, describes the development of a two-step reverse transcription recombinase polymerase amplification assay combined with lateral flow detection (RPA-LFD) to detect FMD virus (FMDv).
 With incubation at 38 °C, the authors amplified a region of the 2B gene on the FMDV genome within 20 minutes, using specific primers and a probe.
 The amplified RPA product can be visualised on a lateral flow dipstick.
 The RPA-LFD assay was highly sensitive, detecting down to 10 copies of plasmid DNA.
 The test showed no cross-reactivity with other pathogens causing vesicular lesions.
 In addition, 143 clinical samples were used to compare RPA-LFD with real-time PCR, with 98.6% concordance between the assays.
-Therefore, the authors concluded that this RPA-LFD assay would provide a rapid, simple, highly promising approach to be used as point-of-care diagnostics in the field.
+Therefore, the authors concluded that this RPA-LFD assay would provide a rapid, simple, highly promising approach to be used as point-of-care diagnostics in the field